 Oxfam in Tuvalu

-Oxfam is currently reinforcing its relationships with local actors such as Natural Disaster Management Offices ( NDMOs) and local Red Cross societies so that, when a humanitarian response is needed, we are able to support the these actors.
+Oxfam is currently reinforcing its relationships with local actors such as Natural Disaster Management Offices ( NDMOs) and local Red Cross societies so that, when a humanitarian response is needed, we are able to support these actors.